BCH-RC/DiVenn/README.md

-### 3. Click on the graph
+### 3. Click on the Graph
-Scrolling with the mouse wheel on the graph will zoom in/out the graph.
+Scrolling with the mouse wheel on the graph will zoom into/out of the graph.

-Left clicking a node will show the connected edge colors, which will display the gene regulation status for each experiments.
-Double clicking the same node will hide the connecting edge colors.
+Left-clicking a node will show the connected edge colors, which will display the gene regulation status for each experiment.
+Double-clicking the same node will hide the connecting edge colors.

-Right clicking a node can show five function options: show or hide one or all node labels; show all gene associated pathway or GO terms.
+Right-clicking a node will show five function options: show or hide one or all node labels, show all gene associated pathways, or GO terms.

 #### 3.1	Show and hide node label function
-Right clicking nodes can show the gene IDs of your interest (see Figure 4.1).
+Right-clicking nodes can show the gene IDs of interest (see Figure 4.1).

 #### 3.2	Link to KEGG pathway and GO terms
-If users need to check the KEGG pathway or GO terms of interested gene node, they choose the ‘show gene detail’ option after right clicking the node (see Figure 4.2).
+If users need to check the KEGG pathway or GO terms of interested gene node, they choose the ‘show gene details’ option after right clicking the node (see Figure 4.2).

 ![Right-Click Example](./image/tutorial/clickGraph.PNG)

 _**Figure 4.1** Right-click functions.
-Gene node names can be displayed and hidden; the detailed gene function including pathway and GO terms can be display through ‘Detail’ button._
+Gene node names can be displayed and hidden; the detailed gene function, including pathway and GO terms, can be displayed through ‘Details’ button._

 ![Gene Detail Example](./image/tutorial/geneDetail.PNG)

 _**Figure 4.2** Gene details.
-KEGG pathway and GO terms will be displayed by selecting gene detail option._
+KEGG pathway and GO terms will be displayed by selecting "Gene pathway details" or "Gene ontology details" option._

 ### 4. GUI Function